 When faced with this response, I kept writing and telling my story, knowing how important bi visibility is.
 I then started creating a platform for others to share their stories, conducting more interviews and profiles.
 The more I wrote, the more positive feedback I received, and the more I realized how much bi visibility is lacking.

 Then I started writing for larger publications, like The Washington Post and Cosmopolitan, and I was asked to come on podcasts, as a relationship expert.
 I was even a guest on Dan Savage's podcast Savage Love, and together, we tackled some questions from a bi man struggling to meet women.
 I then became a contributing editor at The Advocate, primarily covering topics relating to sex and sexual health.

 Here, on bi.org, I would like to go back to what inspired me to become a writer.
 I want to discuss all sorts of relationships: relationships with ourselves, with friends, lovers, family members, the larger LGBTI community, and the straight community.
 I want to tackle how to not only find but sustain meaningful relationships as bi+ identifying individuals.

 Because in one sense, we're exactly like everyone else, regardless of sexual orientation.
 We're on this green Earth trying to make authentic connections with others.
 But in another sense, we are different.
 We live in a society where it's considered abnormal and in many cases deviant to be attracted to multiple genders.
 This changes people's perceptions of us, creates additional challenges for us, and alters how we're going to engage with the rest of the world.

-Every other week (biweekly!), I will discuss the challenges we face, along as provide the tools -- actionable items -- to help find and sustain heartfelt relationships.
+Every other week (biweekly!), I will discuss the challenges we face, as well as provide the tools — actionable items — to help find and sustain heartfelt relationships.